weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 import TSCodeLegacy from '!!raw-loader!/_includes/code/howto/search.hybrid-v2.ts';

-`Hybrid` search combines results of a vector search and a keyword (BM25F) search.
-You can set the [weights](#balance-keyword-and-vector-search) or the [ranking method](#change-the-ranking-method).
+`Hybrid` search combines the results of a vector search and a keyword (BM25F) search.

+Weaviate uses a ranking method to merge the search results.
+The [ranking method](#change-the-ranking-method) and the [ranking weights](#balance-keyword-and-vector-search) are configurable.

 ## Basic hybrid search

-Combines results of a vector search and a keyword search based on the query string.
+Combine the results of a vector search and a keyword search.
+The search uses a single query string.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">